 What is environmental history, and what has made it so urgent?

-While there are many ideas of what environmental history [from now on: EH] is, my preferred definition is the history of the relationships between the natural world and societies.
+While there are many ideas of what environmental history (EH) is, my preferred definition is the history of the relationships between the natural world and societies.
 I divide it into three main, overlapping parts.
 First, material EH which means the history of forests, grasslands, wolves, the chemistry of the atmosphere, climate, and so forth; second, cultural and intellectual EH which means what people have written, thought, believed, painted, sculpted (etc.) about the natural world; third, political, policy, regulatory, legal and administrative EH which means how people have sought to regulate their relationships with the natural world.
 If EH may be considered urgent, it is because of the strength of concern about environmental issues today, climate change especially.